 Individualized residency plan

-We plan the learning experiences for the residency during the initial weeks of the residency year.
-The resident will complete a Resident Assessment and Plan for Training.
-Using this information, the resident’s primary preceptor will develop an individualized residency plan for the resident.
+The resident and their advisor will plan the learning experiences for the residency during the initial weeks of the residency year.
+The resident will complete a resident self-assessment prior to starting residency.
+Using this information, the resident’s advisor will develop an individualized residency plan for the resident.
 Both the resident and the primary preceptor will agree to specific learning experiences.
+This residency plan will be revisited between the resident, advisor and residency program director (RPD) at a minimum of quarterly throughout the year to identify any changes that may be warranted or desired.

 Required learning experiences